Less important synonyms are words that describe things that do not matter much. In very simple English, less important means not a big deal.

 - That’s a side matter.

-- Focus on main issues.
+- Focus on the main issues.

 Afterthought